 Here, \(1\{c_j = i\}\) is the indicator function, which takes the value 1 when the class label \(c_j\) equals \(i\), and 0 otherwise.
 Essentially, for each input, we apply the softmax function over all the output units, then select the unit corresponding to the true class label, take the negative logarithm of that softmax value, and average over all data points.
 In practice, we optimize this loss function using gradient descent, typically over mini-batches of data, to train the model.

 While maximum likelihood is a well-founded approach, it does not directly explain what the output activations represent in a well-trained model when applied to test data.
-In the following sections, we will show that, in the limit, a model trained with this objective will converge to the Bayesian posterior probability over the classes given the data, \(P(C\\|X)\).
+In the following sections, we will show that, a model trained with this objective will be pushed to learn the Bayesian posterior probability over the classes given the data, \(P(C\\|X)\).

 We denote the joint distribution of the input data \(X\), and class labels \(C\) as \(P(X, C)\).
 The posterior distribution, \(P(C\\|X)\), can be understood as a function that maps the input \(X\) to a probability distribution over the class variable \(C\).
 Intuitively, computing this posterior aligns with our goal of inferring the probability of each class given the input data.
 In fact, we will demonstrate that optimizing the network to approximate the posterior \(P(C\\|X)\) is equivalent to training a neural network using the loss function derived in the above section.